microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## ADMM Pruner
 Alternating Direction Method of Multipliers (ADMM) is a mathematical optimization technique, by decomposing the original nonconvex problem into two subproblems that can be solved iteratively.
 In weight pruning problem, these two subproblems are solved via 1) gradient descent algorithm and 2) Euclidean projection respectively.

+During the process of solving these two subproblems, the weights of the original model will be changed.
+An one-shot pruner will then be applied to prune the model according to the config list given.

 This solution framework applies both to non-structured and different variations of structured pruning schemes.

 For more details, please refer to [A Systematic DNN Weight Pruning Framework using Alternating Direction Method of Multipliers](https://arxiv.org/abs/1804.03294).